vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 -   **DataSim→Save As** - Same as Save, but allows the user to change the file name into which the datasim is saved.

--   **DataSim→ Close** - Closes the active tab.
+-   **DataSim→Close** - Closes the active tab.

--   **DataSim→Export Spectrum \<various\>** - Writes the simulated data
+-   **DataSim→Export Spectrum &lt;various&gt;** - Writes the simulated
-    from the datasim out to various formats.
+    data from the datasim out to various formats.
 For formats that allow it, provenance for the simulated data is included.
 Otherwise.
     Provenance is saved to a separate text file in the same directory.

--   **DataSim→Export Monte Carlo \<various\>** - Similar to Export
+-   **DataSim→Export Monte Carlo &lt;various&gt;** - Similar to Export
     Spectrum, but an array of spectral data with the same signal model, but different added noise is saved out to various formats.

 -   **DataSim→Exit** - Closes the application window.

--   **View→\<various\>** - Changes plot options in the plots on each sub-tab of the active datasim tab, including: display a zero line, turn x-axis on/off or choose units, select the data type (real, imag, magn) displayed, and various output options for all plot windows and experiment in text format.
+-   **View→&lt;various&gt;** - See details below.
+Changes plot options
+    in the plots on each sub-tab of the active datasim tab, including: display a zero line, turn x-axis on/off or choose units, select the data type (real, imag, magn) displayed, and various output options for all plot windows and experiment in text format.

 -   **Help→User Manual** - Launches the user manual (from vespa/docs)
     into a PDF file reader.